Hamlet (cigar): Ban on tobacco advertising

 Since the UK banned all tobacco advertising on television, cinema and radio in the 1990s, as did much of Europe during that decade, the adverts are no longer aired.
 The final cinema adverts were initially shown from 1999 with the special slogan "Happiness will always be a cigar called Hamlet," although they reverted to the original tagline for a period after the UK tobacco industry refused to cease advertising voluntarily.
 It was eventually forced to do so by the Tobacco Advertising and Promotion Act 2002.

-Factory Closures
+Factory closures

 The closure of the century-old former J. R. Freeman's factory in Cardiff at which Hamlet's cigars were produced was announced in September 2007, and production transitioned to Gallaher's Ballymena factory by September 2009.
 The Cardiff factory was demolished the following year.
-By 2014 plans were afoot to move production again — this time to Lodz, Poland — with the Ballymena facility also to be shuttered by 2017.
+By 2014 plans were afoot to move production again — this time to Łódź, Poland — with the Ballymena facility also to be shuttered by 2017.